SmithJohnTaylor/start-signal-event-REST/README.md

 # Start Signal Event with REST example
-## This example will demonstrate how to throw a signal in the global scope of the tenant for other processes to catch.
+## Using Alfresco Process Services powered by Activiti, this example will demonstrate how to throw a signal in the global scope of the tenant for other processes to catch.

 I am going to show one example of how to use a signal to start a process, but there a several ways to use the signal event.